5 Anthropic Soils

 Anthropic Soils are soils that have been created or significantly altered by human activity.
-This includes truncation (i.e. excavation) of natural soils by earth-moving equipment, the relocation of soils from their original sites, or the mixing of natural soils in a way that significantly alters their original character.
-Additionally, Anthropic soils may be formed through the deposition of thick layers of organic or inorganic material, where they may also contain artefacts.
+This includes the truncation (i.e. excavation) of natural soils by earth-moving equipment, the relocation of soils from their original sites, or the mixing of natural soils in a way that significantly alters their original character.
+Additionally, Anthropic soils may be formed through the deposition of thick layers of organic matter or inorganic material that may also contain artefacts.
 Their classification reflects the way in which they were created or altered, and the kinds of materials used.

-Anthropic Soils were not formally part of the NZ Genetic Soil Classification, although Anthropic soils were described in some soil survey reports.
-In US Soil Taxonomy, the soils either correlate with soils containing an Anthropic or Plaggen Epipedon, Entisols, or are unclassified.
+Anthropic Soils were not formally part of the New Zealand Genetic Soil Classification, although Anthropic soils were described in some soil survey reports.
+In Soil Taxonomy, the soils either correlate with soils containing an Anthropic or Plaggen Epipedon, Entisols, or are unclassified.

 1. Soil characteristics and the relationships between soils and landforms do not have the orderliness of natural soils.